-- Effective December 1, 2017, the NSAA will no longer be accepting cheques, cash or money orders.
-All payments will be done online using Visa, Master Card or Visa Debit.
+- All payments will be done online using Visa, Master Card, American Express or Visa Debit.

 Please ensure that you have the following ready before starting the renewal process:

-- A valid Credit Card (Visa or Master Card) or a Visa Debit
+- A valid Credit Card (Visa, American Express or Master Card) or a Visa Debit

-- Pdf of your 2017 con ed transcript if NSAA is your home jurisdiction to be uploaded.
+- A pdf of your 2018 con ed transcript (January 1 to December 31, 2018) if NSAA is your home jurisdiction to be uploaded.
 Continuing Education Instructions and FAQs can be found here.
-The NSAA uses the RAIC con ed database, please contact Amanda Delorey at (613) 241-3600 Ext 200 or email@example.com with any questions/concerns.
+The NSAA uses the RAIC con ed database, please contact the RAIC at (613) 241-3600 with any questions/concerns.

 If NSAA is not your home jurisdiction, the NSAA will contact your home jurisdiction for confirmation that you are con ed compliant.

-- Pdf of your insurance certificate, if applicable, to be uploaded.
+- A pdf of your insurance certificate, if applicable, to be uploaded.
 Please ensure that you have made a note of your insurer, policy number, expiry date and named insurer which is also required to be inputted.

 - If you are exempt from having insurance, please make a note of your exemption under Regulation 10 (2).
 You will have to select your exemption from the drop down menu.